johnvandeweghe/CyberBack/README.md

 Setup is similar to development, but .env should instead be set as environment variables with production values.

+## Documentation

+See /docs/api_spec_oas3.yml for a OpenAPI Spec 3 doc describing the public API for the backend.

+See [docs/implementation_guide.md](docs/implementation_guide.md) for a guide explaining how to actually use the API to play a game of CyberWars as a player client.

 ## Contributing
 Contributions are welcome, just drop a Pull Request.